1999Swarup/eVoting/README.md

 c)Important Requirements :
 If there is a certain error in the verification process of the voter then the error message will be clearly displayed as an alert message.

-  2)Poll Secret Code Verification : -
+2) Poll Secret Code Verification : -

 a)Description and Priority :
 This will provide more safety to the voting process by verifying the exact poll that the voter wants to vote.